 Joseph T. Salerno

 • True Money Supply (TMS).
 Salerno’s 1987 paper (Ch.
-3 of the 2010 collected essays) formalized Rothbard’s broad money-supply criterion (from America’s Great Depression (America’s Great Depression) Ch.
+3 of Money, Sound and Unsound) formalized Rothbard’s broad money-supply criterion (from America’s Great Depression (America’s Great Depression) Ch.
 4 and The Mystery of Banking (The Mystery of Banking)) into a specific aggregate.
-Per Salerno’s own component breakdown (see the ingested paper), TMS comprises currency in the hands of the nonbank public + demand deposits + other checkable deposits (NOW accounts) + savings deposits at commercial banks and thrifts + MMDAs + overnight RPs + overnight Eurodollars + U.S. Savings Bonds at redemption value, plus memorandum items: U.S. government demand deposits at the Fed and commercial banks, and foreign official + foreign commercial-bank demand deposits in the U.S. Salerno excludes money market mutual funds (MMMFs), term RPs, small-denomination time deposits and CDs (treated as loans to banks), large CDs, and short-term Treasury securities.
+TMS comprises currency in the hands of the nonbank public + demand deposits + other checkable deposits (NOW accounts) + savings deposits at commercial banks and thrifts + MMDAs + overnight RPs + overnight Eurodollars + U.S. Savings Bonds at redemption value, plus memorandum items (U.S. government demand deposits at the Fed and commercial banks, and foreign official + foreign commercial-bank demand deposits in the U.S.).
+TMS excludes money market mutual funds (MMMFs), term RPs, small-denomination time deposits and CDs (treated as loans to banks), large CDs, and short-term Treasury securities.
 The Mises Institute publishes a TMS series.

 Position in the Austrian tradition